How to Get Your First 40 Bookings on Giggster

 If you take the time to explain how to protect the property, and have a clause in the contract for additional cleaning fees, most people are going to be careful because they don't want to incur any extra charges.

-I think it's naturally as a new host to be worried about inconveniencing the production crew or not knowing the "rules of the game" and being too laissez-faire.
+I think it's natural as a new host to be worried about inconveniencing the production crew or not knowing the "rules of the game" and being too laissez-faire.
 In my experience, a lot of the teams renting in the sub-$2000 per day range, are young people, film school students, new brands, and non-profits, and a lot of them don't entirely know what they're doing either.
 So if you take the time to explain how to protect the property, and have a built-in clause in the contract for extra charges for cleaning, most people are going to be extra careful because they don't want to incur extra charges.

 The final thing I'd recommend is to be aware of exactly what's happening.
 Ask about props, moving of furniture, stunts, fight scenes, use of fake blood, glitter or other materials that might multiply the risk factor involved in hosting and take account of those things in your final price.